JTeCDataset/JTeC/README.md

 This repository is the companion for the dataset:
 > F. Corò,  R.  Verdecchia,  E.  Cruciani,  B.  Miranda,  and  A.  Bertolino, "JTeC:  A  large  collection  of  Java  test  classes  for test  code  analysisand  processing". [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.2878368.svg)](http://doi.org/10.5281/zenodo.2878368)

-It contains the implementation of all the steps required in order generate our dataset, including: (i) filtering of GitHub repositories, (ii) Java repository selection, (iii) test classes identification, (iv) repository selection, and (v) local storage of test classes.
+It contains the implementation of all the steps required in order generate our dataset, including: (i) filtering of GitHub repositories, (ii) Java repository selection, (iii) test classes identification, (iv) repository selection, (v) local storage of test classes, and (vi) quality filtering.

 Moreover it contains the quality filter script [quality_filter.py](https://github.com/MSR19-JTeC/JTeC/blob/master/python3/quality_filter.py) that cleans the dataset according to some quality criteria defined by the user.